-Wollongong has an acknowledged specialisation in financial, insurance services and superannuation funds administration.
-Organisations such as Mercer, IMB Bank, ICU, PeopleCare and IAG call Wollongong home.
+Wollongong has an acknowledged specialisation in superannuation funds administration with organisations such as Mercer and PeopleCare calling Wollongong home.
+The value of this sector is expected to continue to grow due to raises in the super guarantee.
 Wollongong is also uniquely equipped to deal with the significant disruptions the industry faces over the next five years, due to competition from non-traditional entrants to the sector.

-The combination of existing expertise and a skilled talent pool could spur a number of Fintech start-up enterprises if supported by venture funds and adequate mentorship (eg accelerators).
+The combination of existing expertise in funds management and a pool of educated IT workers could spur a number of Fintech start-up enterprises if supported by venture funds and adequate mentorship (eg accelerators).